isaacvock/EZbakR/README.md

 4. [Quality Control](https://isaacvock.github.io/EZbakR/articles/EZQC.html): Assessing the quality of your NR-seq data.
 This is done with EZbakR's [`EZQC()`](https://isaacvock.github.io/EZbakR/reference/EZQC.html) function.
 5. [Comparative analyses](https://isaacvock.github.io/EZbakR/articles/Linear-modeling.html): Fitting a flexible generalized linear model to your NR-seq data so as to perform comparative analyses of estimated kinetic parameters that complements differential expression analyses.
 This is done with EZbakR's [`AverageAndRegularize()`](https://isaacvock.github.io/EZbakR/reference/AverageAndRegularize.html) and [`CompareParameters()`](https://isaacvock.github.io/EZbakR/reference/CompareParameters.html) functions.
 6. [Dynamical systems modeling](https://isaacvock.github.io/EZbakR/articles/EZDynamics.html).
 For analyses of subcellular fractionation and/or pre-mRNA processing dynamics.
 This is done with EZbakR's [`EZDynamics()`](https://isaacvock.github.io/EZbakR/reference/EZDynamics.html) function.
 7. [Navigating EZbakR output](https://isaacvock.github.io/EZbakR/articles/EZget.html).
 Conveniently fetching data from EZbakR analyses.
-This is done with the EZbakR's [`EZget()`](https://isaacvock.github.io/EZbakR/reference/EZget.html) function.
+This is done with EZbakR's [`EZget()`](https://isaacvock.github.io/EZbakR/reference/EZget.html) function.

 Other implemented functionality that may be of interest includes: